-Our studies on graduate writing camps indicate that camps can positively affect the beliefs and behaviors of graduate student writers, but that there is room to improve current models for camps and to conduct further research.
-First, our research suggests that in order for camps to improve selfefficacy, motivation, and writing processes, they should include programming that emphasizes discussion, collaboration, and process-improving behaviors.
+Our preliminary studies on graduate writing camps indicate that camps can positively affect the beliefs and behaviors of graduate student writers, but that there is room to improve current models for camps and to conduct further research.
+First, our research suggests that in order for camps to improve self-efficacy, motivation, and writing processes, they should include programming that emphasizes discussion, collaboration, and process-improving behaviors.
 We encourage additional research on these camps since our small study size limited our results.
 Second, since our research suggests that positive changes in graduate students' beliefs and behaviors decrease over time, researchers and teachers should work to improve the curricula of writing camps and to develop supplementary programs to help graduate student writers to maintain improvements after the camp ends.
 The development of improved curricula and programming would be supported by our third recommendation for future research: cross-institutional analysis.
-While graduate student writing camps are a new innovation, they have been adopted by a large number of universities in relatively short period of time.
+While graduate student writing camps are a new innovation, they have been adopted by a large number of universities in a relatively short period of time.
 However, each institution modifies the basic model to fit their students' needs and their available resources; we suspect that there is a great deal of diversity from camp to camp.
 We recommend that future research seek to discover the prevalence of graduate writing camps and to describe and analyze the various models different institutions have employed in the hope that we can learn from one another.
-Finally, we recommend more basic research on graduate students as writers.
-Little is known about their behaviors, beliefs, and attitudes about writing and the role it plays in their disciplinary and professional training.
+A further promising line of inquiry lies in the pedagogical ground shared between writing groups and writing camps.
+As we see in Chapter 8 of this collection (Brooks-Gillies, Garcia, and Manthey), the writing group can occupy a unique space that holds a tremendous potential for writers to flourish.
+Research into ways of combining the writing camp experience with semi-structured writing groups may yield insights into both of these support approaches, particularly in better understanding how writing camps and groups can help socialize graduate students into different discourse communities and integrate them into their profession.
+In Chapter 9, Kim and Wolke go far towards illuminating this process for L2 students.
+Finally, we recommend more basic research on graduate students as writers, building on the work represented in this collection.
+Further, with studies such as those presented by Simpson, Caplan, Cox, and Phillips (2016), our knowledge continues to grow concerning graduate students' behaviors, beliefs, and attitudes about writing and the role it plays in their disciplinary and professional training.
 A better understanding of graduate student writers is necessary if we wish to improve graduate student writing support.

-In general, our study and other studies of writing camps offer a glimpse into the beliefs and behaviors of graduate student writers.
-The picture that emerges illustrates a number of challenges facing students that include lack of self-efficacy, negative attitudes toward writing, struggles to learn disciplinary norms, and difficulty at managing an appropriate writing schedule.
+In general, our study and the other studies in this collection offer a glimpse into the beliefs and behaviors of graduate student writers.
+The picture that emerges illustrates a number of writing challenges facing graduate students.
+Among those examined in this study are lack of self-efficacy, negative attitudes toward writing, struggles to learn disciplinary norms, and difficulty at managing an appropriate writing schedule.
 Writing camps are not a panacea for all that ails graduate education, but they can offer specific and targeted instruction to reduce the challenges graduate students face in their writing.
 Each student responds differently to camps, and his or her attitude towards writing is linked to many factors outside the camp environment, such as the stress caused by impending deadlines and the unpredictable nature of academic research.
 However, camps that provide direct instruction on strategies for managing the writing process and a collaborative, supportive environment that fosters positive attitudes towards writing do lead to incremental but meaningful improvements in the beliefs and behaviors of graduate student writers.